The Current Attraction to Metal Roofing

-In addition to the benefits listed above, there are other features worth noting with a standing seam metal roof, as well.
+In addition to the benefits listed above, there are other features worth noting where a standing seam metal roof is concerned.
 Want to add a snow retention system, some solar panels, or other external roof features?
-With standing seam, these items can be mounted without needing to penetrate the metal or put any holes in the roof’s surface.
-Fewer holes means fewer opportunities for moisture to infiltrate.
-Standing seam metal roofs are incredibly wind-resistant too, and have even been demonstrated to withstand Category 4 hurricane-force winds.
-And another issue to be mindful of with a metal roof is the fact that metal naturally expands and contracts with temperature changes.
-With other metal roofing styles that could be a problem, but standing seam roofs are designed to take those expansions and contractions in stride.
-The raised metal seams remain interlocked, but the whole system has the ability to “float” on its clip mounts as the metal expands and contracts.
-This level of flexibility and adaptability is something you simply won’t find in a roof mounted with exposed fasteners.
+With standing seam, these items can be mounted without any need to penetrate the metal or to put any holes in your roof’s surface.
+And fewer holes mean fewer opportunities for moisture to infiltrate.
+Standing seam metal roofs are also incredibly wind-resistant, and have been demonstrated to withstand up to Category 4 hurricane-force winds.
+Another issue to be mindful of with a metal roof is the fact that metal naturally expands and contracts with temperature changes.
+With other metal roofing styles that could be a problem, but standing seam roofs are designed to take all those expansions and contractions in stride.
+The raised metal seams will remain interlocked, while the whole system has the ability to “float” on its clip mounts as the metal expands and contracts.
+This level of flexibility and adaptability is something you simply won’t find in a metal roof that’s mounted with exposed fasteners.

-So What Now?
-Start by Choosing the Right Roofing Provider!
+So What to Do Now?
+Start by Choosing the Right Metal Roofing Provider!

 Choosing the right roofing material and roofing style is certainly important, but choosing a local, professional roofing contractor you can trust is even more important.
-The pros at Skywalker Roofing have been providing and installing high-quality roofing services with custom-made metal roofs for years.
-No local provider is more respected or more highly rated in both NC and southern VA than Skywalker!
+The pros at Skywalker Roofing have been fabricating and installing high-quality custom metal roofs for years.
+No local provider is more respected or more highly rated in both NC and VA than Skywalker!

-We’re the premier roofing contractor serving the NC Piedmont Triad, Piedmont Triangle, Charlotte Metro/Lake Norman area, and southern/southwestern VA region.
-Plus, we’re proud to say that our customers consistently give us an average rating of 4.9 out of 5 stars!
+We’re the premier roofing contractor serving the entire North Carolina Piedmont Triad, Piedmont Triangle, Lake Norman area, and southern Virginia region.
+Plus, we’re proud to say that our customers consistently give us an average rating of over 4.9 (out of 5) stars!

 Got questions?
 Ready to get started?
-You can reach out to one of our friendly experts by simply calling +1 (336) 627-5596.
+You can reach out to one of our friendly roofing experts by simply calling +1 (336) 627-5596.
 We’d be glad to answer any questions you may have, and we’re also ready to schedule your FREE home or business inspection and personal consultation!